yuri-gilferreira/watershed-challenge/README.md

 <br>
 Everything depends on how you propose the model use.
 Make a proposal on how you would use the model in practice (for example, once trained, the model will predict next day probability).
 Depending on your proposal, set constraints about which variables you can or cannot use.

+#### Modeling

+##### Features

 From my point of view, it would be really hard to use real time data of precipitation and temperature, but we can still use data from the previous day to predict next day probability.
 Therefore, I created several new features:

  - Features of cumulative precipitation, temp_max and flux for last 1, 3 and 7 days
  - Features of precipitation over area for last 1, 3 7 days

-I also needed to recalculate the 95th percentile for the **training set only**.
+I also needed to recalculate the 95th percentile for each variable in the **training set only**.

+##### Data Splitting

+I divided my dataset in 3:
+ - Training Set - 80% of my data from 1980-01-01 to 2010-01-01
+ - Test Set - 20% of my data from 1980-01-01 to 2010-01-01
+ - Holdout Set - 100% of my data from 2010-01-01 to 2020-01-01

+I discarded any data from 2020 onwards because the the number of observations changed drastically in this time period.

+##### Training

+I used LightGBM algorithim framework with default parameters.
+I did not perform any kind of hyperparemeter tuning because I felt that unecessary.